NOTE: all earrings measurements exclude the earring wires.

 A pair of sandcast earrings by the Kee family with a single piece of turquoise.
 1 1/8 inches in diameter and $130.
 The next pair was made by Raynard Lalo, featuring gel sugilite beads with a singular silver bead on each side.
 These are just over 2 inches long and $400.
 The turquoise and jet post dangles at far right were made by Kyle Yellowhair.
 They are 1 3/8 inches long from the post down and $185.
 (ALL in SANTA FE)

 The long silver dangles are by Gary Sandoval.
-2 inches long and $48. ( SANTA FE).
-The inlay dangles are by Robert Naktewa.
-2 inches and $105.
-(Tucson).
+2 inches long and $48.
 Angel Bailon of Kewa Pueblo (Santo Domingo Pueblo) made these earrings.
 1.25 inches long and $30.
-(SANTA FE)
+A pair of rainbow yeis by Arthur J. Williams, they are 3/4 of an inch long and $40.
+The nazha earrings were made by Frieda Thompson.
+They measure 7/8 inches long and are $40.
+(ALL in SANTA FE)

 All of the earrings in this row are glass and made by Adrian Wall.
 Each pair are 2 inches long and each $65.
 (ALL IN SANTA FE)